The64thGamer/cheeseepedia/content/wiki/cyberamics-balcony-stage.md

 #### Later Balcony Stages

-The 'Irish Stew' & '{{< wiki-link "Around the World (PTT Theme)" >}}' Showtapes would have special theme for Balcony Stages.
+The 'Irish Stew' & '{{< wiki-link "Around the World (Balcony Stage Theme)" >}}' Showtapes would have special theme for Balcony Stages.
 The Balcony Stage would have variants for most other Showtapes following.
 A Balcony Stage would be installed at the Amusement Park, 'Kids World' in the early to mid 80's, The stage wasn't segmented, meaning their were no barriers between the bots, & there was a strange backdrop behind the characters.

 ### ShowBiz Pizza Time / Chuck E. Cheese's